sakurawald/sakurawald.github.io/source/_posts/rescue-system-corrupted-after-forced-shutdown-during-system-upgrade.md

 ## Observation

-The boot screen shows the error msg "[Failed] failed to start d-bus message service", which says that the service `dbus-broker` service is broke.
+The boot screen shows the error msg "[Failed] failed to start d-bus message service", which says that the service `dbus-broker` service is broken.
 (Some problems with d-bus service)

 I can't change to another terminal using `ctrl + alt + F3`.
 (The d-bus related problem)

-The `plasma desktop` is broke and says some theme `.qml` files are missing, so i can't login into the dekstop.
+The `plasma desktop` is broken and says some theme `.qml` files are missing, so i can't login into the dekstop.
 (It's like some of the `plasma` packages are corrupted)

 If you use a arch-installer sticker, and mount the os, run `pacman -Syu` again, the output says there is nothing to update.
 However, if you try run `pacman -S <some package>` you will get many errors like `<some libraries> is empty` (It's like some libraries or packages is corrupted while upgrading)